 My Planner in Ayoa is a great view of the priorities.
 The principal of now, next and soon, helps to focus on current tasks and to decide on the rough timeline for other tasks

 It’s easy to set the planner status on an ayoa task:

 Its very useful to see task dates appear on the calendar.

 I initially come to use Ayoa back in the day when it was called Droptask because of the integration with Evernote.
 An Ayoa task can be sent to Evernote.
 An Evernote can be ‘promoted’ to Ayoa.
 This dynamic relationship (changing the title in one, changes the title in the other.
 Completing a task, change the Evernote tag.) is quite valuable, particularly because, while Evernote is fantastic as a document library, it fails as a task manager (despite the new reminders view).

 Evernote sent a long questionnaire some time ago about using their software for task management, but their priority over the last year has been to change sync architecture, make the GUI the same on all platforms, not make Evernote into a task manager.

 So there is a gap in the market, and Ayoa can fill it if they solve the mobile app performance.
-Sortd seem to have the same problem: a great desktop app, but non existent on Android.
+Sortd seems to have the same problem: a great desktop app, but non-existent on Android.

 To reiterate, Evernote fills with great ideas.
 It’s easy to have ideas, but much more difficult to realise them in practice.
 So the tool needs to drive this as I try to describe in my article moving new ideas into action.